Aligning LLMs for Multilingual Consistency in Enterprise Applications: Appendix

 We use Accuracy as the primary evaluation metric, as it effectively captures both true positives and true negatives, reflecting the model’s ability to reason consistently across multiple languages.
 Since our setup ensures that the model is expected to generate predefined responses (i.e., "Yes, the answer is present" or "I don't know"), we use exact match accuracy to determine correctness against the ground truth.
 Unlike the NoMIRACL benchmark, which evaluates Hallucination Rate and Error Rate, we argue that Accuracy is a more comprehensive measure of reasoning consistency in multilingual settings.
 Hallucination Rate focuses solely on incorrect additions of information, while Error Rate does not differentiate between systematic generation errors and retrieval-induced inconsistencies.
 In contrast, Accuracy reflects the true end-to-end reasoning capability of the model across different languages, making it the most direct measure of multilingual consistency.

-While accuracy is well-suited to our binary QA formulation, we acknowledge the value of complementary metrics (such as semantic similarity or human evaluation) for more nuanced assessments of multilingual alignment.
+While accuracy is well-suited to our binary QA formulation, we acknowledge the value of complementary metrics (such as semantic similarity or human evaluation) for more nuanced assessments of multilingual alignment across diverse textual and visual tasks \cite{agarwal2025rciscoreevaluatingglobal,patel2025pcrimeasuringcontextrobustness}.